Patrick Moran (Irish republican): Background

-Moran was born in Crossna, Ardcarn, County Roscommon.
-He was the third of eleven children of Bartholemew and Brigid Moran, and attended primary school in Crossna before going to work as a grocer's assistant in Boyle.
+Moran was born in Crossna, Ardcarn, County Roscommon, the third of eleven children of Bartholomew and Brigid Moran.
+He attended primary school in Crossna before going to work as a grocer's assistant in Boyle.
 In 1911, he settled in Dublin.

 An active member of the Gaelic Athletic Association, he was involved in the 1913 Dublin Lock-out.
 He was a member of the Irish Republican Brotherhood and the Irish Volunteers.
 As Adjutant of D Company, 2nd Battalion of the Dublin section of the Volunteers he fought in the Jacob's Factory Garrison during the Easter Rising of 1916 under Thomas MacDonagh.

 In the aftermath of the Easter Rising, he was imprisoned at Knutsford Prison and later at Frongoch.
 He was tried in Wormwood Scrubs and released in July 1916.

 In 1917, he was a founder of the Irish National Union of Vintners, Grocers and Allied Trades Assistants.
 He went on to serve as the organisation's president and chairman of its Kingstown branch.